dissyulina/shoesandmore/TESTING.md

 <br/>

 ## **HTML & CSS Validator Testing**
-I planned to do the HTML using the W3C Validator, but unfortunately on the day that I did this testing (Feb 27th 2022), the W3C was offline the whole day.
-Due to time constraint (the deadline for this project was Feb 28th 2022), I decided to use another HTML Validator.
+I planned to do the HTML using the W3C Validator, but unfortunately on the day that I did this testing (Feb 27th, 2022), the W3C was offline the whole day.
+Due to time constraints (the deadline for this project was Feb 28th, 2022), I decided to use another HTML Validator.

 ### HTML
 According to [W3C Wiki](https://www.w3.org/wiki/Validating_your_HTML?TB_iframe=true), [Validator.nu (X)HTML5 Validator](https://html5.validator.nu/) is the recommended validator if using HTML5.
 I decided to use this as a replacement to the usual W3C Markup Validator, to validate the website on the HTML part.
 These are the errors and warnings I got: